alaa-aqeel/books-API/README.md

 | ------------------------ | ----------- | ------- |
 | id                       | id of book  | integer |

-* id parameter value should exist in the system
+* book of specified id should exist

 ### Sample request